Skip to main content

 It will open the WEkEO Catalogue where you can use filters on the left to find datasets more easily:

-For example, if you use the filters and select CLMS (Land) in the Copernicus Service section and Global in the Area section, you will find quickly by scrolling the dataset we choose for the purpose of this article and add it to the map:
+For example, if we select CLMS (Land) in the Copernicus Service section and Global in the Area section, we can quickly find the dataset we'll choose for the purpose of this article, the Global 10-daily Fraction of Absorbed PAR 333m and add it to the map:

 The layer of this dataset has now been added in the Layers panel and displayed automatically on the map.